 Instrument Settings Group

-Instrument racquired.settings, depending on the sensor.
-Automatically generated from the spectral input fileMetadata.
+These attributes describe the settings of the Instrument at the time the Spectrum was acquired.

+For some Instruments and file formats, the following Instrument settings are read from the Spectrum input file and set into the Spectrum Metadata.
 For others, these values must be recorded manually.